ryantoddgarza/dotfiles/README.md

 ### The `bootstrap` script

-The `bootstrap` script provides a single command to execute the steps above.
-Run `~/.macos/bin/bootstrap --help` for usage options. **This command will overwrite existing files with matching filenames.
+The [`bootstrap` script](.macos/bootstrap) provides a single command to execute the steps above.
+Run `~/.macos/bin/bootstrap --help` for usage options. **This command will _always_ checkout forcibly and local changes will be lost.
 Backup you files before proceeding.**

 1. If your Mac does not have Git installed, first install the Xcode Command Line Tools.